 You and your family will be invited to many events and will have the chance to meet other people with bleeding disorders.
 Families can teach and support each other.
 We offer educational programs and activities to bring people together.

-Learn more about HoG in our brochure:
+Learn more about our pharmacy services:

 The Hemophilia, von Willebrand Disease & Platelet Disorders Handbook